x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/apply-or-remove-outlook-web-app-mailbox-policy.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: 51d8e269-b0d5-4bc7-9b3d-0460871e54fa
-description: "You can apply an Outlook Web App mailbox policy to one or more mailboxes or remove one using either the EAC or the Shell."
+description: "You can apply an Outlook Web App mailbox policy to one or more mailboxes or remove one using either the EAC or Exchange Online PowerShell."
 ---

 # Apply or remove an Outlook Web App mailbox policy on a mailbox

-You can apply an Outlook Web App mailbox policy to one or more mailboxes or remove one using either the EAC or the Shell.
+You can apply an Outlook Web App mailbox policy to one or more mailboxes or remove one using either the EAC or Exchange Online PowerShell.

 ## What do you need to know before you begin?